mars-sim/mars-sim/README.md

 ### Linux

-1. The debian edition of mars-sim comes with debian installer for quick installation.
+1. The Debian edition of mars-sim comes with Debian installer for quick installation.
 However, you will have to install, configure and properly update the JDK or openJDK binary in your linux machine in order to run mars-sim.
 Please google to find out the most updated instructions for your distro.